This pineapple and chamomile lemonade is my current go-to non-alcoholic drink, and it’s a real crowd-pleaser no matter the age range or the season!

-Btw, this is also delicious with an ounce or two of rum, gin, or vodka for those of you who aren’t abstaining from alcohol.
-Some herbal teas aren’t safe for pregnancy, and I have come across internet sources advising women to avoid chamomile during pregnancy.
-So if you’re pregnant, definitely talk to your doctor before drinking any herbal teas.
+And if you’re pregnant, remember that some herbal teas aren’t safe for pregnancy.
+I have come across internet sources advising women to avoid chamomile during pregnancy, so if you’re pregnant, definitely talk to your doctor before drinking any herbal teas.

 You can use any honey for the honey syrup, but I recommend checking out the honeys from Bee Seasonal.
 They were kind enough to gift me with a sampler last year, and I’ve really enjoyed the Marmeleiro Brazilian Quince Honey in this recipe.

 What kind of pineapple juice should I use?

 Avoid using sweetened pineapple juice.
 Freshly pressed or even muddled and strained juice is the ideal, but store-bought unsweetened, pure pineapple juice is your next best option.

 How to make honey syrup

 Honey syrup is just honey mixed with water so that it’s easy to incorporate into cocktails or other drinks.
 To make the honey syrup, simply combine equal parts honey and water in a measuring cup or glass jar.